itscodenation/curriculum-15-16/units/6-javascript1_2/lessons/4-conditional/README.md

 ### Guided practice ("We do")

 Write two boolean variables and initialize them to `false`.
-Name the variables "elephant" and "mouse."

-1. How do I print out the values of both variables?
-2. How do I change the value of the `elephant` variable to `true`?
-3. How do I print out "I am an elephant" if the value of `elephant` is `true`?
-4. How do I print out "I am not a mouse" if the value of `mouse` is `false`?
-5. How do I print out "I might be an elephant or a mouse" if either `elephant` or `mouse` is true?
-6. How do I change the value of `mouse` to true?
-7. How do I print out "I have a tail" if both `elephant` and `mouse` are true?
-8. Suppose we're building a website for Nemo, Dory, (both fishes) and Bruce (shark).
-We want to find out who of those three is using our website.
-We first need to ask them whether they are a fish.
-If they are a fish, we need to ask them what color they are.
-How do I write code that does this and prints out who they are?

-### Independent practice ("You do")

-Write two boolean variables and initialize them to `false`.
 Name the variables "woody" and "buzz."

 1. Print out the values of both variables.